Full-size Replica Functional Marine Theodolite

 As this model is developed further photographs will be added and the viewer can compare these parts with the images on this site or in the book of the first version of the Marine Theodolite, which was detailed to the Society of Arts, Manufactures and Commerce in 1828 (published in 1832).

 The support arms have been manufactured from mild steel (in William’s time it would have been iron or wrought iron) and these items are approximately 3/4” thick.
 All of them were machined from 2” square bar stock!

 The compass plate is made from 1/8” brass plate.

 You can compare the parts with the original drawings made by William shown below.

 Above right there is the main brass graticule, the graticule support arm and the trunnion mounting as a part-machined block and also as a finished item with two trunnion retaining screws in part-finished form.
 The brass block above is the trunnion in part-finished form.
-The main support arm above left is now completed with its riveted in place thickening pieces (invisible csk flush rivets!).
+(This was later modified to improve its strength - see top photos).
+The main support arm above left is now completed with its riveted in place thickening pieces (invisible csk head flush rivets!).